 CHFA will allow a range of acceptable general requirements, contractor's profit and overhead maximums depending upon the complexity of the construction of the development.
-For specific ranges refer to the CHFA Procedures and Construction Guideline: Project Planning and Technical Services Review.
-CHFA will review these line items for all developments.
+For specific ranges refer to the CHFA Will review these line items for all developments.